 Screening mammograms are not generally recommended for women under 40.
-These younger women should check their own breasts for changes and see their doctor or nurse qualified in CBE every year for a clinical breast examination.
+These younger women should check their own breasts for changes and see their doctor every year for a clinical breast examination.

 Family history and breast cancer

 Most breast cancer develops in women who do not have a family history of breast cancer.
 Women who have several close relatives who have had breast cancer or ovarian cancer may be at a higher-than-average risk.
 Some families carry a gene fault that increases the chances of breast cancer developing.